This is a guest post by Jamie Heston, homeschooling expert.

-At this time, even homeschoolers are stymied by the lack of human contact, and it’s taking a toll on all of us.
-Prior to the pandemic, park days, classes, field trips, parties, clubs, and other in real life group offerings were well attended.
+When the pandemic first hit, homeschoolers were stymied by the lack of human contact, and it took a toll on all of us.
+Prior to the pandemic, park days, classes, field trips, parties, clubs, and other in real-life group offerings were well attended.

-Imagine what our attendance numbers might be after the pandemic is resolved when you consider how many more of us will be clamoring for connection!
+After the pandemic, imagine what our attendance numbers were when you consider how many people were clamoring for connection!

 Looking to the Future

-I am excited for the possibilities for our community in 2021 and beyond as we navigate this new educational paradigm and bring this unique option to more families around the world.
+I am excited about the possibilities for our community in 2023 and beyond as we navigate the educational paradigm and bring this unique option to more families around the world.

 About the Author